 Even so, few financial professionals have the resources, tools, and support needed to best serve Federal employees.
 Here at FBIC, we can help qualifying financial professionals obtain this support and expand into this rewarding market.

 For financial professionals interested in this niche market, it’s helpful to know of the considerable need among Federal employees for financial planning.
 According to various sources, the Federal workforce comprises around 2.6 million full-time civilian and Postal employees.
 The same employee benefits programs cover virtually all of them.

 Here are some other important characteristics of the Federal employment landscape, according to the Office of Personnel Management and other sources:

 - The Federal workforce is very well-educated, with 51.74% of employees having a bachelor or post-graduate degree, according to OPM.

 - Governing.com reports that in 2017, 79% of Federal employees worked outside Washington, D.C.
 California, Texas, Virginia, and Maryland were the top four states with most Federal employees in 2017.

 - Federal employees are advancing in age and need retirement guidance.
 The average age for the non-seasonal, full-time Federal workforce is 47.5 years old, with an average of 13.51 years for length of service, according to OPM.

 - Federal employees receive competitive wages and high-quality employment benefits.
-OPM reports the average annual base salary worldwide for Federal employees is $84,913, adjusted for locality pay.
+OPM reports the average annual base salary worldwide for Federal employees as of September 2021 is now almost $93,773.